 He who believes in Me, though he may die, he shall live…

 If we chose to follow, Jesus we will live in heaven forever with Him!
 If we chose not to follow Jesus, then we won’t have this promised spiritual life after death and we will be condemned to hell.

 Whoever lives and believes in Me shall never die…

-My pastor recently put it in perspective by sharing this.
+My pastor recently put it in perspective by sharing this thought.
 “Jesus is the headline, we are just the paperboy.”
 I love that statement!
-It speaks volumes to me and makes me see my role so much more clearly.
+It speaks volumes to me and makes me see my role so much clearer.

 Do you believe this?…

-What is the condition of our heart?
+What is the condition of our hearts?
 Do we believe and trust in Jesus?
 Are we certain about where we will go when we die?
-Have we given our life over to Jesus?
+Have we given our lives over to Jesus?
 Are we living for Him right here and right now?

 I hope that you will take the time during this Easter holiday to answer these questions in your life.
 To really nail down what motivates you.

-And if you have questions about what it means to be saved, you can read more about it in the Accepting Jesus section, or please go to your local church and ask the pastor to speak with you about it.
-I know that they will be happy to talk to you.
+And if you have questions about what it means to be saved, you can read more about it in this easy-to-follow guide How to Be Saved.
+Or please go to your local church and ask the pastor to speak with you about it.
+I know they will be happy to talk with you.

 If you are already a Christian and have fallen away from the faith or have lost the luster you once felt for Christ, Easter is the perfect time to reconnect with the joy of your salvation.
 There is a peace that only comes from knowing Jesus, and you can find it again.
 Draw near to Him and He will draw near to you.
 (James 4:8)